 Disney currently offers two credit cards through Chase: the Disney Rewards Visa and Disney’s Premier Visa.
-Or, as we’ll call them, the “Rewards” card and the “Premier” card.
-There are a few differences between the two, but the primary one is that the Rewards card has no annual fee and offers 1% rewards, whereas the Premier card has a $49 annual fee and offers 2% rewards at gas stations, grocery stores, restaurants, and most Disney locations, and 1% everywhere else.
+This post reviews the Disney credit cards, and the pros and cons of these Visa cards.
+There are a few differences between the Rewards card and the Premier card, but the primary one is that the Rewards card has no annual fee and offers 1% rewards, whereas the Premier card has a $49 annual fee and offers 2% rewards at gas stations, grocery stores, restaurants, and most Disney locations, and 1% everywhere else.

 Perks & Incentives

 Most credit cards have a sign-up bonus, and the Disney Visa is no different.
 The amount varies based upon where and when you sign up.
 When we signed up, the bonus was $100, but I’ve seen it as low as $25 and as high as $150.
 Once a cardholder, the following are the benefits you can expect to receive (differences between the “Premier” and “Rewards” cards noted in parentheticals):